 Relax… Breathe… Renew… 100% Pure Essential Eucalyptus Oil is Ideal for Aromatherapy

-Enjoy a quiet bath, the peaceful release of a gentle massage, and the many sensual pleasures that aromatherapy brings… you deserve it!
+Enjoy a quiet bath, the peaceful release of a gentle massage, and the many sensual pleasures that aromatherapy brings with eucalyptus oil… you deserve it!

 Eucalyptus Oil smells incredibly clean and fresh.
 But what does “clean and fresh” smell like?